Eddie-Ward/Eddie-Ward/README.md

 - Favorite programming language is Typescript
 - Favorite architects are Frank Gehry, Zaha Hadid, and Toyo Ito
 - Favorite Adobe programs are Indesign > Photoshop > Illustrator
-- Other software skills are Rhino with Grasshopper and Blender for rendering
+- Other software skills are Figma for prototyping, Blender for rendering, and Rhino with Grasshoper for modeling,

 ### My Stack